Oh-hi-marx/faster-realtime-whisper-streaming/readme.txt

 This script allows you to send real time audio via tcp to a faster-whisper model, for low latency speech to text transcription.
-You should run the sendaudio.py on your remote machine and thetcprealtimefasterwhisper.py script on a Nvidia GPU computer.
+You should run the sendaudio.py on your remote machine and the tcprealtimefasterwhisper.py script on a Nvidia GPU computer.
 Use small or medium whipser models if turbo is too big for you GPU.
 You need to change the dest_ip in sendaudio.py to the IP of your GPU computer running thetcprealtimefasterwhisper.py.
 You can adjust vad_threshold to increase the sensitivity to voice activity/suppress background noise.